cyberanchor/eMailCompare/README.md

 ## ✅ Verified email services

-In this table, email services were personally verified by me [**@cyberanchor**](https://github.com/cyberanchor).
+In this table, email services were personally verified by me [**@cyberanchor**](https://github.com/cyberanchor). <br>
 Accounts were registered on each email service, and manual tests were conducted across various parameters to confirm their privacy, security, and functionality.

 | Status | Domain            | Flag | Notes |
 |--------|-------------------|------|-------|